 Mon.
 Wed.
 Fri.
 11:00 am-3:00 pm EST

-In this insidious disorder the bladder is overly sensitive (a “touchy bladder”).
-The predominant symptom is pain in the pelvic area due to a chronic inflammation of the bladder lining.
+In this insidious disorder, the urinary bladder is overly sensitive (a “touchy bladder”).
+The predominant symptom is pain in the pelvic area in form of discomfort, pressure, soreness and tenderness due to a chronic inflammation of the bladder lining.

 Although interstitial cystitis/painful bladder syndrome is most common in women, it can also occur in men and children.

 Women outnumber men by as much as eight to one.
 The current estimate is that 3 to 8 million women suffer from this mysterious and insidious disease.
-Most women are diagnosed in their early 40s.
+Most women are diagnosed in their early forties.

 There is still no evidence that stress causes IC / PBS in the first place.
 However, it is well-known that if a person has it, physical or mental stress can make the symptoms worse.

 For some women, the symptoms improve or disappear during pregnancy.
 For other women, they get worse.
 But it does not seem to affect fertility or the health of a fetus.

-To make a diagnosis, your health care provider will first decide whether the symptoms are typical of IC / PBS.
-Next, your health provided needs to rule out other health issues that might be causing the symptoms.
+To make a diagnosis, your physician will have first to decide whether the symptoms are typical of IC / PBS.
+Next, he or she will need to rule out other health issues, as the ones mentioned above, that might be causing the symptoms.